In the absence of more federally funded research, pernicious myths about cannabis will continue to hold sway

 Just as anti-smoking advocates credit their well-funded and highly publicized cessation campaigns with reducing youth tobacco use dramatically, anti-drug advocates blame the marijuana legalization movement for legitimizing pot as a purely “recreational” drug, giving impressionable youth the green light to fire up at will.

 Others dispute that idea.
-A study of marijuana among youth in Colorado found that their use had actually declined slightly since legalization.
-But critics say that Colorado teen pot smoking rates were already among the highest in the nation and that even before legalization the state’s years-long tolerance for marijuana use made the opinion climate unusually favorable to teen pot smoking.
+A study of marijuana smoking in Colorado found that teen use had actually declined slightly since legalization.
+But critics say that result is misleading: Even before legalization, Colorado’s long-standing tolerance for marijuana use had made the opinion climate there unusually favorable to teen pot smoking.
+Even now, the state’s use rate among teens is among the highest in the nation.

 What few researchers now dispute is that heavy marijuana use by teens – especially the increasingly powerful marijuana now available compared to 20 years ago – has potentially harmful effects on their long-term mental and emotional health.
 Many conservatives and leading anti-drug advocates have gone further, suggesting that early marijuana use may be a “gateway” to cocaine and heroin addiction, a proposition that other researchers, as well as the marijuana lobby, fiercely dispute.